 I have always been fascinated by computing and in particular artificial intelligence techniques.
 I particularly enjoy the interplay between the theoretical side of understanding what makes different algorithms tick and the huge range of interesting application areas that have meaningful real-world value (or are just fun!).
 My work has settled around approaches to dealing with real-world optimisation problems; handling uncertainty, solving problems with hard constraints and multiple objectives, dealing with long simulation run-times and analysis of optimisation results to better help with decision making.

 I completed a Computer Science BSc(hons) in 2005 at Robert Gordon University in Aberdeen, Scotland.
 During the last year of that degree I was funded by the Carnegie Trust to conduct a short-term research project in applying genetic algorithms to cancer chemotherapy scheduling.
 My interest in this area grew, leading to an honours project in timetabling with memetic algorithms.
 I then progressed to work for a PhD, entitled Multivariate Markov Networks for Fitness Modelling in an Estimation of Distribution Algorithm.
 This covered a range of applications for evolutionary algorithms, and focussed on the construction of fitness models to support the evolutionary process.
 I continued to research alongside a job as a software engineer in industry during 2008-2010, where I was working in the sector of oil, gas and renewable energy.
-I returned to full-time as a research associate in the building energy group at Loughborough University, and subsequently came to the CHORDS research group here at Stirling in 2013.
+I returned to full-time as a research associate in the building energy group at Loughborough University, and subsequently came to the CHORDS research group (now part of the Data Science group) here at Stirling in 2013.